 Sharpening pencils & Recommendations

 Why have a whole article dedicated to sharpening pencils, we all know how to sharpen pencils right?
 Of course, but this article is more about which type of sharpener will be best for your pencil brand as well as how to use them as part of your technique.
-Just visiting a local art store or looking online brings up a huge range of different types of sharpener and if you are relatively new to art, this may seem quite overwhelming and so I have written this article to offer advice on some popular types/brands of sharpeners which may suit your own pencil products the most which will avoid damaging your pencil products and as an added bonus, these pencil sharpeners can actually help you in your application and become an important part of your pencil collection, not just for it's ability to keep your pencils sharp.
+Just visiting a local art store or looking online brings up a huge range of different types of sharpener and if you are relatively new to art, this may seem quite overwhelming and so we have written this article to offer advice on some popular types/brands of sharpeners which may suit your own pencil products the most which will avoid damaging your pencil products and as an added bonus, these pencil sharpeners can actually help you in your application and become an important part of your pencil collection, not just for it's ability to keep your pencils sharp.

 The most common pencil sharpener around, and usually found in novelty sharpeners that will have these plastic sharpeners embedded inside them somewhere.
 We recognise these most probably from childhood, when most pencil sets came with a pencil sharpener, a little safer than a metal pencil sharpener for little ones but pretty useless for quality pencils.